 How important is it for you to stay out of jail?
-If you are hard working citizen then going to jail is not even an option in your mind, just like it is not for me.
-However, you will be surprised, how easy it is to end up in a 2×4 cell for something as simple as viewing confidential information outside of law.
-Maybe you heard that in 2010 former employee of UCLA Medical Center in LA – Huping Zhou – was prosecuted and sentenced to 4 months incarceration as well as fined $2,000.
+If you are a hard working citizen then going to jail is not even an option, just like it is not for me.
+However, you will be surprised, how easy it is to end up in a 2×4 cell for something as simple as viewing confidential information.
+Maybe you heard that in 2010 former employee of UCLA Medical Center in LA – Huping Zhou – was prosecuted and sentenced to 4 months as well as fined $2,000.
 After he was let go he continued to search the medical office database for patients’ confidential information illegally.
 Besides that, he even looked up information on celebrities like Arnold Schwarzenegger, Tom Hanks, Drew Barrymore and Leonardo DiCaprio.

-Yes, I know, you don’t want to know how healthy or unhealthy Hollywood stars are, but be careful – Office for Civil Rights never sleeps!
-They conduct multiple investigations and penalize violators yearly.
+Yes, I know, you don’t care how healthy or unhealthy Hollywood stars are, but be careful – Office for Civil Rights never sleeps!
+They conduct multiple investigations and penalize violators on a regular basis.
 Watch out!
 You and I may become their next target, if not acting in accordance with HIPAA!

 Violation of HIPAA fines standards

-There are certain standards for calculation HIPAA fines.
+There are certain standards for calculating HIPAA fines.
 The amount can range from $100 to $50,000 per violation.
-At the same time, the penalty amount may increase to $1,500,000 for each violation per year.
+At the same time, the penalty amount may increase to $1,500,000.

 The penalty extent is regulated by tiers.
-There are four tiers:
+There are four of them:

 - An entity does not know and has no reasonable information about breach – $100 – $50,000 per incident;